masaru-suzuki/Housework/README.md

 - authenticate with firebase.
 - create, read, update and delete family member and houswork.
 - finish housework and click 'done' button so that your point add.
+- if member finished a housework , other member can't click this button.
+- if member finished a housework , this member can click this button for cancel the action.
 - exchange your point to monay or items.

 # point